10 days in Turkey itinerary

 Located about 12 km (7 miles) from the city center, Lara Beach boasts a bounty of long sandy beaches and is home to some of Turkey’s best all-inclusive resorts.

-While some of these are of the high-end variety (adults only, with spas and multiple pools and restaurants), others are firmly focussed on families, with kids' clubs and water slides aplenty.
+While some of these are of the high-end variety (adults only, with spas and multiple pools and restaurants), others are firmly focused on families, with kids' clubs and water slides aplenty.

 Planning a family vacation?
-Read our guide to travelling with children in Turkey.
+Read our guide to traveling with children in Turkey.

 Konyaaltı Beach: best for beach lovers, families and budget travelers

-Located west of Antalya's city center, Konyaaltı is a 7-kilometer stretch of pebbly beach.
+Located west of Antalya's city center, Konyaaltı is a stretch of pebbly beach.

 More laid-back than Lara Beach, it's lined with budget and mid-range hotels, beach clubs, and cafes